 Posts tagged with Basketball

-The top 25 teams in The Associated Press' college basketball poll, with first-place votes in parentheses, records through Feb.
-9, total points based on 25 points for a first-place vote through one point for a 25th-place vote and last week’s ranking:
+The top 25 teams in the AP poll, with first-place votes in parentheses, records through March 1, total points based on 25 points for a first-place vote through one point for a 25th-place vote and last week’s ranking:

 Record Pts Prv

 - Kentucky (65) 29-0 1,625 1

 - Virginia 27-1 1,547 2

 - Duke 26-3 1,501 4